MalloryHuston/CS361_Microservice/README.md

 Users can request data from this microservice by simply typing in a keyword into the interface’s search engine.
 It would then match up with the closest-matching Wikipedia article.
 Here is an example call:

 ```
-from tkinter import *
-import wikipedia as wiki

 # Clear
 def clear():
     my_entry.delete(0, END)